-In the second of two posts, the Lab’s Lead Strategist, Anna Laycock, explains the thinking behind our new Fellowship programme.
+In the second of two posts, the Lab’s Executive Director, Anna Laycock, explains the thinking behind our Fellowship programme.

 Building a financial business that breaks out of the status quo is hard, lonely, complex and often inaccessible.
 We’ve learnt from our work with innovators over the years and built a programme which we believe will give them the best chance of success.
 Here’s how we’ve tackled the challenges: